 CATHERINE BATESON – ASSOCIATE EDITOR

-Dr. Catherine Bateson is a tutor and lecturer of American History at Durham University in the UK, where she teaches a wide variety of eighteenth and nineteenth century subjects, including aspects of American slavery, Native American tribal heritage, African American studies, Civil War history, and social/political/cultural topics.
-She has previously lectured and tutored at the universities of Edinburgh, Gloucestershire, Wolverhampton and Sussex in the UK, again specializing in American history and American Studies, alongside British race relations history.
+Dr. Catherine Bateson is an Associate Lecturer in American History at the University of Kent in the UK, where she teaches a wide variety of eighteenth and nineteenth century subjects, including aspects of American slavery, Native American tribal heritage, African American studies, Civil War history, and social/political/cultural topics.
+She has previously lectured and tutored at the universities of Edinburgh, Durham, Gloucestershire, Wolverhampton and Sussex in the UK, again specializing in American history and American Studies, alongside British race relations history.
 She gained her PhD in 2018 from the University of Edinburgh, where she worked on the culture and sentiments of Irish American Civil War songs and music, and is currently finishing a manuscript about this topic.
 As well as an expert on the context of Irish American cultural outputs and song productions during the conflict, she is also a passionate scholar of General Michael Corcoran and his role as a symbol of Irish American loyalty to the Union.
 She has written numerous blog posts on many aspects of her research and interests, and has published articles about Irish American transnational identity in the Civil War, the concept of ‘home’ in wartime song lyrics, and the wider history of music in military studies.
 Catherine is the former Vice-Chair of the Scottish Association for the Study of America (SASA) and co-founder for the War Through Other Stuff Society (both organizations are active on Twitter).
 You can follow her @catbateson.

 BRENDAN HAMILTON – ASSOCIATE EDITOR